 Just like in people, especially when moist conditions are about, fungal infections can bloom.
 These infections tend to be very itchy and can cause skin swelling and redness.

 Pollens, along with other many other naturally occurring allergens, can cause allergy irritations in our furry friends.
 These may present as dog itchiness, or cat scratching and result in redness anywhere on your pet’s body, but especially their bellies and feet.

 A very common cause of itchiness in pets who have no skin infection or if the infection has been cleared up is a disease known as ‘atopic dermatitis’.
 The treatment of this is involved and may require referral to a dermatologist.

 Skin disease can be frustrating to diagnose and treat.
 It requires patience as it may take a few visits to your vet to find out the best combination of medication for your pet, but once treated, your pet will be much more comfortable and can enjoy life itch-free

-Most cases of itching respond to a drug called Apoquel, and if the pet responds to Apoquel, this is diagnostic for allergies.
+Most cases of itching respond to drugs, and if the pet responds than this is diagnostic for allergies.

 For difficult cases or those not responding properly to medicine, we have a thorough plan of workup